"

 It is important to obtain legal advice if you believe a previous settlement was unjust or unreasonable or the compensation agreed was trivial/insufficient compared to the injuries, loss and damage you or a loved one suffered.

-If reading this page has upset you or caused you emotional distress, and you would like some support and counselling, we encourage you to reach out to one of the leading support services listed below.
+If this general advice and information has caused you emotional distress, and you would like some support and counselling, we encourage you to reach out to one of the leading support services listed below.

 Blue Knot Foundation https://blueknot.org.au/ 1300 657 380